amanjain7838/reactReactions/README.md

 ## Description

-Floating Reactions build using css animation, making animation smooth and eats less memory.
-Reactions has random speed and random x-axis.
+Floating Reactions is build using CSS animation, making animation smooth and eats less memory.
+Reactions have random speed and random x-axis.

 ## Project setup
 ```